 Children are a very important part of sporting life in Ireland and represent the future of your club.
-While paddlesports clubs in general do not attract many people under the age of 12 years, clubs and in particular leaders should always strive to interact positively with children, enhancing the child's involvement and enjoyment of the sporting activity and promoting the welfare of the participant.
+While paddlesport clubs in general do not attract many people under the age of 12 years, clubs and in particular leaders should always strive to interact positively with children, enhancing the child's involvement and enjoyment of the sporting activity and promoting the welfare of the participant.

-club's agreed code of conduct, which emphasises enjoyment, equality, fair play and the general well being of young people.
+When working with children Sports Leaders are responsible for setting and monitoring the boundaries between a working relationship and friendship with young participants.
+All Leaders should operate to the club's agreed code of conduct, which emphasises enjoyment, equality, fair play and the general well being of young people.